sekhar0146/sekhar0146/README.md

 👀 I’m passionate about technology, especially in the data domain

-🌱 Currently working as a Senior Data Engineer with a tech stack including Google Cloud (Cloud Storage, Cloud Functions, BigQuery, Pub/Sub), Airflow, Terraform, Plantweb Optics, Benchling and Mainframe
+🌱 Currently working as a Senior Data Engineer with a tech stack including Google Cloud (Cloud Storage, Cloud Functions, BigQuery, Pub/Sub), Python, Airflow, Terraform, Plantweb Optics, Benchling and Mainframe

 💞️ Looking to collaborate with GCP Data engineering projects